Best apps for SMBs

 QuickBooks can be downloaded onto each computer within your firm but it is also available as a cloud-based solution.
 Businesses can use it to manage and pay bills as well as to accept payments, along with being a useful resource for payroll.

-The 'Simple Start' package ($20 or £15.20 per month) allows users to track income and expenses, capture and organize receipts as well as run basic reports.
-The next tier, 'Essentials' ($35 or £26.61 per month), includes all of that plus the ability to manage bills and have multiple users.
+The 'Simple Start' package ($12 or £12 per month) allows users to track income and expenses, capture and organize receipts as well as run basic reports.
+The next tier, 'Essentials' ($20 or £18 per month), includes all of that plus the ability to manage bills and have multiple users.
+There are sometimes discounts available for the first six months.

 QuickBooks has also included a payment tier suitable for the self-employed user that is $20 (£15.20) per month and incorporates all that the basic tier has to offer along with the ability to track mileage.
 A free 30-day trial is offered so that you get plenty of time to decide if this is the app for you.